gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 }
 ```
 The idea of this code is that we have a simple app with two buttons.
-If we click on one button, an integer number gets increased, if we press the other one, it gets decreased.
+If we click on one button, an integer number gets increased.
+If we press the other one, it gets decreased.
 The Rust compiler refuses to compile it though.
 For once the borrow checker kicked in:
 ```console